What is GDPR, and does it apply to landlords?

 This information can be obtained via a tenancy application form.
 The tenancy application should contain relevant text to deal with:

 Managing the tenancy, consent to enable the landlord to speak to the council, utility companies etc.

-Post tenancy – to disclose information to the utility companies, the council, tracing companies (if the tenant has left a debt and not given a forwarding address).
+Post tenancy – to disclose information to the utility companies, the council, and tracing companies (if the tenant has left a debt and has not given a forwarding address).

 The tenancy application is the pre-tenancy stage and almost the first actual contact with the prospective tenant.
 So, it is best to obtain consent to deal with privacy and put them on notice of how the data will be used.

 All residential tenancy agreements should ensure it contains relevant clauses to enable the landlord to deal with various common issues.
-The tenancy agreement should include consent text that would allow the landlord to deal with the tenants housing benefit.
+The tenancy agreement should include consent text that would allow the landlord to deal with the tenants’ housing benefits.

 This will allow you to freely speak to the housing benefit or universal credit about paying rent to the tenant or you directly.